markrebec/zuul/README.md

     user.has_permission?(:edit)  # true if the user has :edit assigned directly OR if the user is assigned a role which is in turn assigned the :edit permission

 ###Setup access control for your controllers
 The first step in setting up your controllers is to ensure you have a `current_user` method available.
 This is provided by many authorization solutions (such as [devise](https://github.com/plataformatec/devise)), but if you don't already have one, you'll need to set one up.
 All the method needs to do is return a user object or `nil` if there is no user (i.e. not logged in).
+You can also configure a method other than `current_user` either globally or per-filter.

 Once you've got your `current_user` method in place, you can start to implement the `access_control` filters in your controllers.
 Here are a couple examples that all do the same thing - allow :admin roles access to :create, :destroy, :edit, :new, :update, and allow :user roles access to :index.